gullerya/object-observer/docs/cdn.md

   integrity="hash">
 ```

 > Note: version (to be put instead of `x.y.z`) and resource kind (regular/minified) should be the same as you use in the application.
-Accordingly, replace the `hash` with the relevant value as per version and resource kind from the table below.
+Accordingly, replace the `hash` with the relevant value as per version and resource, see below.

 > Note: `modulepreload` in general and `integrity` attribute with it in particular are still having a limited support.

-### Integrity checksums list
+### Integrity checksums

-Checksums provided per version for both, regular and minified resources:
+Checksums provided per version for both, regular and minified resources.

+Starting from version `4.6.6` SRI hashes provided via Git and NPM package, via `sri.json` file:
+- GitHub: visit the file in repo at the desired version tag, eg [this link](https://github.com/gullerya/object-observer/blob/v4.6.6/sri.json)
+- NPM: do install `object-observer` via `npm install...`, then find `sri.json` file your `node_modules/object-observer` folder

+Below are SRI hashes of the pre-`4.6.6` version:

 | Version | Resource | Integrity checksum (hash) |
 |---------|----------|---------------------------|